Building A Free DIY Goat Playground – Step by Step

 Having a playground is not essential but it is amazingly helpful when training young goats to behave better.
 The playground helps them learn how to socialize with not only the other kids but with the other moms as well.

-I find the quicker they learn to like water the easier it is to ween them when the time comes.
+The quicker they learn to like water, the easier it is to ween them when the time comes.

 And of course, I could NOT get a picture of the babies here since the mamas wanted to be in the shot.
 Funny how goats are a lot like toddlers.

-Channel your inner MacGyver skills and you will be amazed at what you can make out of nothing and find how well a few homemade goat toys can entertain your herd.
+Put your creative skills to work, and you will be amazed at what you can make out of nothing, providing something for your animals to enjoy.

 More Goat Care Resources: